Recent Acquisition by AFA of “A very tired child, 2023”

 Competition permeates our world, extending even to those who lack dominance and who are marginalized.
 By trapping the voiceless, oppressed, traumatized, and marginalized within a game where winning and losing are at stake, the marginalized become further alienated from themselves.
 Consider the complex settler/indigenous relations where efforts toward sovereignty and decolonization are made.
 Despite good intentions, these efforts often operate within a competitive ethos.
 The struggle for land, children, and rights frequently results in resolutions centered around financial compensation, which does little to solve the problems exacerbated by competition.
 In contrast, the original treaties were less about titles and more about sacred agreements that entailed significant holistic responsibilities.

-This concept of justice as a "strike" against the law challenges the idea that justice is inherently tied to law and supports dominant capitalism through acts of judgment that serve profit rather than individual well-being.
-Therefore, the suspension of justice as judgment is, in many ways, a suspension of adherence to a system that values individuals only as means to generate profit.
+This concept of justice as a "strike" against the law challenges the idea that justice is inherently tied to law and supports the dominant form of capitalism through acts of judgment that serve profit rather than individual well-being.
+Therefore, the suspension of justice as judgment is, in many ways, a suspension of adherence to a system that values individuals only as a means to generate profit.

 Some art not only points to this but also actively participates in this suspension.
 It could be argued that any investigative activity also suspends judgment.
 Therefore, artwork serves as evidence of this suspension and invites viewers to participate in it.
 Not all artwork suspends judgment; some explicitly engage in judgment as propaganda or advertisement, often using exploitative techniques.
 In such cases, the danger lies in creating divisiveness through oversimplified abstraction of complex issues, even when the positions taken seem constructive or anti-capitalist.